szilG/Red-Coral-Realty/README.md

 **Client stories**
  * As a potential customer, I want to easily navigate throughout the site and find what I need.
- * As a potential customer, I want to easily find the best price to the property even selling or buying.
+ * As a potential customer, I want to easily find the best price for the property, selling or buying.
  * As a potential customer, If want to sell my property I want to know their charges and fees.
  * As a possible customer, I want to know what former clients thought of their works.
  * As an interested customer, I want to see wide range of services.